thekampany/tripproject/README.md

 4. Edit the dayprograms for the trip.
 Can be a lot of work.
 Remember, everything can be added and edited during your trip.
 5. Optionally add questions to a dayprogram, think of bingo items.
 6. Optionally upload badges.
+7. Optionally a Tripper can add an api-key of a selfhosted Dawarich instance (https://dawarich.app/).
-7. When it works out, create another trip, or when it is with a different group, create another tribe.
+8. When it works out, create another trip, or when it is with a different group, create another tribe.

 # Screenshots